lzwjava/blog-source/resume.md

 ### Freelancer Inc, Freelancer & Full Stack Engineer, 2020.01 - 2021.11

-* Did some software projects as a freelancer.
-Projects consist of a website about a company doing the LED Sign(lvchensign.com), some modules of an online technical interview platform(ShowMeBug), etc. Used technologies like Ruby, Ruby On Rails, Python, ElasticSearch, Docker, Netty, etc.
+* Completed various software projects, including the development of a website for LV Chen Sign (lvchensign.com) and contributions to the module development of the online technical interview platform, ShowMeBug.
+Leveraged technologies such as Ruby, Ruby on Rails, Python, ElasticSearch, Docker, and Netty.
+* Authored and published technical blogs to share knowledge online, improved English proficiency through engaging with Netflix and literature, and enhanced problem-solving skills by tackling algorithms and participating in Codeforces competitions.
-* Wrote technical blogs and shared them online.
-Learned English by watching Netflix and reading books.
-Solved some algorithm problems and participated in online algorithm competitions in Codeforces.
-Walked through introduction tutorials and ran some examples of Spark, Hadoop, Kubernetes, and Docker.
+* Gained hands-on experience with big data and cloud-native technologies by exploring introductory tutorials and running examples for Spark, Hadoop, Kubernetes, and Docker.

 ### Beijing Square Root Inc, Founder & Full Stack Engineer, 2016.07 - 2019.12